nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 is `All_tokens`).

-If one of the specified `token_id`s is not defined withing the FA2 contract, the entry point must fail with the error mnemonic `"TOKEN_NOT_DEFINED"`.
+If one of the specified `token_id`s is not defined withing the FA2 contract, the entry point must fail with the error mnemonic `"TOKEN_UNDEFINED"`.
 It is possible to update operators for a token owner that does not hold any token balances yet.

 Operator relation is not transitive.
 If C is an operator of B , and if B is an